ric-bianchi/katyhuff.github.com/menu/research.md

 * Detector Description
 * Math libraries
 * 3D graphics
 * Efficient data analysis with C++
 * Multi-threading and Parallel Computing

-* Parallel Data Analysis (Reduction???)
+* Parallel Data Analysis
-* --> better?
-Developing paralellel algorithms for efficient data reduction
+* Developing multi-threaded algorithms for efficient data reduction

-* Digital Humanities: I started two collaboration on Digital Humanities with external institutes, to apply teh techniques and the tools I develop for Particle Physics in other fields
-  * Visualization of Collaborations and Networks -- with EPFL -- focused on the Visualization of large collaborations of institutes and people, to extract information about the connections.
-That project implies complex tasks of scouting, collection and cleaning of very heterogeneus data (papers, theses, reports, HR data, collaboration data, ...)
-  * Machine Learning and -- with UNIGE --

 * Volunteer Computing
 * In-situ data visualization for volunteer computing
 * Outreach & Education:
   * interactive web-based data visualization  for Outraech & Educational projects
   * outreach content to explain things and engage.
 I really think that one of the scientist to-do is to give back some of teh acquired knolwedge to other people: each person has a job, our as scientists is studying, one has to give back

-(GeoModel related)
+* Pesrsistification of geometry data for HEP Detector Description
 * Data modeling for large datasets of eterogenous data
 * Efficient Data handling Algorithms
 * Small-memory-footprint modeling of data
 * Data persistence
 * Virtual Reality for Scientific Data Visualization